BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-17-HTB_Legacy.md

 ---
-title: "Legacy Walkthrough: Exploiting vulnerable Server Service"
+title: 'Legacy Walkthrough: Exploiting vulnerable Server Service'
 date: 2024-10-18 12:00:00 +0530
-categories: [Capture the Flags, Windows]
+categories:
+- Capture the Flags
+- Windows
-tags: [HTB,smb,standalone]
+tags:
+- HTB
+- smb
+- standalone
-description: "Walkthrough of HTB's Legacy machine"
+description: Walkthrough of HTB's Legacy machine
 ---
 *Legacy is a fairly straightforward beginner-level machine which demonstrates the potential security risks of SMB on Windows.
 Only one publicly available exploit is required to obtain administrator access.*

 ## Recon